|

 PartyPoker to Move Server Center from Canada to Gibraltar

 If potential legal confrontation in the U.S., a reduced IPO price, and investor ambivalence weren't enough, it seems that online poker company PartyGaming are encountering problems in their server base of Canada, as well.
 PartyGaming's operations are partially run out of Canada, thanks to a gaming license given by the Kahnawake Gaming Commission.
+In its prospectus to investors, however, the poker company admitted that the validity of this license is uncertain, as the Kahnawake Gaming Commission may not have had the jurisdiction to issue a license to PartyGaming.

 Sunday, 19 June 2005